BinaryHeartUS/binaryheartus.github.io/Documentation/MANAGING-CHAPTERS.md

 To remove a chapter:

+1. Remove the chapter's page folder from `src/pages/[chapter-id]/`
-1. Remove the entry from `src/data/chapters.json`
+2. Remove the entry from `src/data/chapters.json`
-2. Remove the entry from `src/data/chapterStats.json`
+3. Remove the entry from `src/data/chapterStats.json`
+4. Remove the chapter's routes from `src/App.tsx` (both imports and Route elements)
-3. (Optional) Delete the chapter's image folder from `public/assets/images/chapters/`
+5. (Optional) Delete the chapter's image folder from `public/assets/images/chapters/`

-**Warning:** Ensure you're removing the correct chapter from both files to avoid inconsistencies.
+**Warning:** Ensure you're removing the correct chapter from all locations to avoid inconsistencies and broken routes.

 ## Common Issues